A Double-station Access Protocol for Optical Wireless Scattering Communication Networks: Double Station CSMA Protocol with Multiple Backoff Mechanism

 \item[3d)] Once receiving the ACK, $T_{i',j'}$ resets the contention window to $W_0$, randomly chooses a value from $[0,W_0-1]$ as its initial backoff value, and restarts the backoff process in a DIFS.
 Other time counters also reactive their previous backoff process in a DIFS.

 \end{itemize} \end{itemize}

 For clarification, we summarize all types of control frames in Table \ref{tb:frame_definition}.
-A successful superimposed transmission of data frames consists of the exchanges of RTS, PTA, SAK, DFTrigger, Data and ACK frames, as shown in Figure \ref{fig:frame_stream}.
-A collision happens when more than one stations transmit RTSs to the destination simultaneously.
+A successful superimposed transmission of data frames consists of the exchanges of RTS, PTA, SAK, CTS, Data and ACK frames, as shown in Figure \ref{fig:frame_stream}.
+A collision happens when more than one stations transmits RTSs to the destination simultaneously.